dougabugg/dougabugg.github.io/projects.md

 A set of tools and libraries supporting the development of frontend applications.
 Features of support include UI building, updates, error reporting, and storage.
 Might be integrated with liborganize.
+Each component will be usable both within the framework and separately.